 It continues making its way forward, and you can see a large portion of its back as if it is able to touch the bottom of the river.
 It looks to be in running mode, trying to make it across before the current pushes it over the waterfall.

-“No, he’ll be alright,” says the cameraman again just as the bear gets swept into the waterfall.
-The cameraman had apparently only kept his eye on the zoomed-in view of the camera, failing to see just how close the grizzly was to the fall.
+“No, he’ll be all right,” says the cameraman again just as the bear gets swept into the waterfall.
+The cameraman had apparently kept his eye only on the zoomed-in view of the camera, failing to see just how close the grizzly was to the fall.